BUZZ about PVI

 "In all my years as a professional opera singer, I've heard about and met singers from pretty much every Young Artist or Apprentice Programme you can name.
 And they're all good singers: Polished, well presented, well prepared, with stars in their eyes and a career in the biggest of big houses on their minds.

 What about all those amazing opera companies and orchestras that don't have a 10019 Zip Code?
 Where do these places, the organisations that don't have mind-boggling budgets and a roster straight from the A and R list at Sony Classics, get well prepared, well presented, good singers from?

-This organisation was founded to help those singers, the good, well prepared ones who DON'T have 3 PR people and an entourage to be in a place to be the great singers those organisations outside of 10019 need and want.
-Languages, musical and audition prep, classes on specific works, the one's that orchestras need soloists for; Beethoven 9, Verdi Requiem et al are all part of the package at PVI.
+This organization was founded to help those singers, the good, well prepared ones who DON'T have 3 PR people and an entourage, to be in a place to be the great singers those organizations outside of 10019 need and want.
+Languages, musical and audition prep, classes on specific works, the ones that orchestras need soloists for; Beethoven 9, Verdi Requiem et al are all part of the package at PVI.
 Master teachers with years of experience in those 10019 venues and beyond who see the wonderful work that Betsy and PVI do for the performers who are the backbone of the regional presenters.

 KATHLEEN KELLY, PIANIST, OPERA COACH, CONDUCTOR

 VIENNA STATE OPERA, METROPOLITAN OPERA, HOUSTON GRAND OPERA, ARIZONA OPERA, WOLF TRAP OPERA